shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 <!-- which bridge between a noise refence distribution and a target data distribution, and as such constructs a generative model. -->

+In this post we have not talked about diffusion (i.e. score based) models on purpose as they are not necessary for understanding flow matching.
+Yet these are deeply related and even exactly the same in some setting.
+We are planning to explore these connections, along with generalisations in a follow-up post!

 # Citation